scipy/scipy/doc/source/tutorial/ndimage.rst

     {The mapping function can also be written in C and passed using a CObject.
 See :ref:`ndimage-ccallbacks` for more information.}

-    The function :func:`map_coordinates` applies an arbitrary coordinate transformation using the given array of coordinates.
+    The function :obj:`map_coordinates` applies an arbitrary coordinate transformation using the given array of coordinates.
 The shape of the output is derived from that of the coordinate array by dropping the first axis.
 The parameter *coordinates* is used to find for